ekayx/nuxt-static-landing-page-template/README.md

 ## Potential Future Work

-- get rid of tailwind plugin `tailgrids/plugin`
+- get rid of tailwind plugin `tailgrids/plugin` (seems to override some configurations)
-- add some wow element to landing page
-- add analytics via posthog or umami
-- add error analytics via sentry
-- add an ai chat
+- add fancy stuff (special animations, 3d, ai chat)
-- test out hotchar
+- integrate some analytics tools (posthog, umami, sentry, hotchar ...)

 ## How to use this template for your own website